-It's important to note that because the aggregator enforces opt-outs at the Sender ID level, all messages from that opted out Sender ID are blocked.
-The aggregator opts out the Sender ID by using the last message that is sent before the opt-out request.
-Because this contact is added to the suppression list that is maintained by the aggregator, if the contact wants to rejoin your SMS program, then you must provide clear evidence of the contact's request to Acoustic.
-Acoustic then forwards their request to the SMS partner who will then follow the required processes.
+The aggregator opts out the sender ID by using the last message sent before the opt-out request.
+As the aggregator enforces opt-outs at the sender ID level, all messages from that sender ID are blocked and the contact is added to the suppression list.
+If the contact wants to rejoin your SMS program, then you must provide clear evidence of the contact's request to Acoustic.
+The request is forwarded to the SMS partner who will then follow the required processes.
 If approved, the aggregator removes the requested mobile user from the suppression list.

-With a dedicated code, you must provide details of how to opt-out, such as STOP <your code> in your messages.
+With a dedicated code, you need to provide details of how to opt out, such as STOP <your code> in your messages.
 Dedicated French codes function in every way as normal dedicated codes.

 SMS partners (such as mGage and Infobip) do not check for opt-out requests or do any local suppression.
 This is your responsibility.

 Shared short code for SMS messages in France works a little differently than in other countries.
-For a French shared code, you must obtain SMS consent through a web service such as Acoustic Campaign web forms or your own.
-If you use your own web forms, you then import consent into Acoustic Campaign.
+For a French shared code, you need to collect SMS consent through a web service, e.g. Campaign web forms.
+If you use other web forms, make sure to import consent into Campaign.
 You cannot obtain consent by keyword text from a handset.

 Shared short codes:

-- Opt-in via mobile originated (MO) messages is not supported for shared short codes.
-Only opt-in by web form is supported.
+- Opt-in via mobile originated (MO) messages is not supported for shared short codes, only by web form.